junxit/us-congress-bills-112/metadata.md

 - 2011-03-29 — Placed on the House Calendar, Calendar No. 20.
 - 2011-03-29 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-42.
 - 2011-03-29 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-42.
+- 2011-05-02 — Considered under suspension of the rules. (consideration: CR H2922-2923)
+- 2011-05-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+362.
+- 2011-05-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-02 — Mr. Hultgren moved to suspend the rules and pass the bill.
+- 2011-05-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2922)
+- 2011-05-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2922)